AndryRafam/andryrafam/README.md

 <h1 align="center"> Hi 👋 :grin: :metal:, I'm Andry Rafam Andrianjafy </h1>
 Trained as a mathematician, I also have a deep passion for programming.
 I spend all of my time between both disciplines.
-On one hand, I am working on building open source program and contributing to open source community (I really enjoy that).
+On one hand, I am working on building open source program and contributing to open source community.
 On the other hand, I am teaching mathematics and programming to high school students and thus, sharing my passion to young generations.
 My fields of interest are: Artificial Intelligence; Cryptography && Cybersecurity; Quantum Computing.

 <h2 align="center"> :minidisc: Technologies && Tools </h2>